AriaSalvatrice/AriaModules/README.md

 Those modules are all TODO: expanders of each other: the left one sets the scale to the one on the right, which forwards it.
 For example, if you only require two quantizer lines and no sequencer, you can use **Quack** on the left and **Q<** on the right, to use only half the size of **QQQQ**.
 If expander behavior is not desired, you can leave a gap between the instances, or TODO: disable expander features from the right-click menu.

 The scale of the device can be set from multiple sources, and TODO: **the last source to make a change always has the last word what's the scale**.
+If you edit the settings after patching in an unchanging external scale, just unplug and replug the jack to reload it.

-All the quantizer lines on a module follow the same scale.
-And while in this documentation I call them scales for simplicity, **QQQQ** also works with chords (albeit, without knowledge of their voicing), and can be a fantasatic arpeggiator.
+All the quantizer columns on a module follow the same scale.
+And while in this documentation I call them scales for simplicity, **QQQQ** also works with chords (albeit, without knowledge of their intended voicing), and can be a fantasatic arpeggiator.

 Let's look at the controls of **QQQQ** in detail.
 Once you understand them, you'll also understand what the smaller form factors do.